mikaelvesavuori/figmagic/readme/elements.md

 - `description={DESCRIPTION}`: defines the text description that will be output to text/markdown.
 Example: `description=This is an input element with three variants`.
 - `element={ELEMENT}`: defines the actual generated element type.
 Example: `element=input`.
 - `type={TYPE}`: becomes an element property.
 Useful for complex elements like `input`.
 Example: `type=checkbox`.
-- `placeholder={PLACEHOLDER}`: become text in placeholder property.
-Example: `placeholder=This is some placeholder text in an input box`.

 ![Nesting: Button, Normal](component-desc-field.png)